waltonjones/ab3_sensitivity/2r-ab3A_modulation.md

 Fruit fly's sensilla, the sensory hairs covering the surface of the antennae and the maxillary palps, are classified by their morphology, and the neuronal types they are housing.
 The ab3, one of the large antennal basiconic sensilla, was shown to be housing 2 different ORNs.
-And the neurons generating the larger amplitudes, in the electrophysiological recording traces, were named ab3A, the other ones generating smaller spikes, ab3B \cite{de_Bruyne_2001}.
+And the neurons generating the larger amplitude, in the electrophysiological recording traces, were named ab3A, the other ones generating smaller spikes, ab3B \cite{de_Bruyne_2001}.
 The ab3A neurons express Or22a ORs which are the receptors for the fruity odors like ethyl butyrate \cite{Dobritsa_2003}, a volatile ester found in apples and many other fruits \cite{2009}.
 By using electrophysiological single-sensillum recordings (SSR) (Fig.
 1-A), we examined fruit flies' olfactory sensitivity to apple odor and ethyl butyrate which is a major component of various fruit odors.